acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 ### Regex vs globbing

 **Globbing** is annoyingly different from **regex**.
 We will see what regex is in the following session, so don't worry if you don't understand everything here!

 * Regex: `*` and `?` are repetition indicators for the preceding item
 * Globbing: `*` and `?` are wildcards
 * Glob `*` = regex `.*`
 * Glob `?` = regex `.?`

-## Reading from and writing to files
+## Redirection

 ![Standard input and output of a command](images/input_output_command.png)